FrazShabbir/FrazShabbir/README.md

 Hi there 👋 I am Fraz Shabbir, and I am a student of Computer Science.

 **Qualification:**
-- BS-IT University of Gujrat (Pakistan)
+- BSIT University of Gujrat (Pakistan)

 Recent Projects: